 For more information:

-- Caitlin Crouch is part of a research team led by Diane McKnight of the University of Colorado Environmental Studies Program.
+- Caitlin Crouch is part of a research team led by Diane McKnight of the University of Colorado Environmental Engineering Program.